Ukraine hits Russia's Volgograd oil refinery in latest drone attack- source | Headlines

 Ukraine hits Russia's Volgograd oil refinery in latest drone attack- source

-Two Ukrainian attack drones hit a key oil processing facility at the largest oil refinery in southern Russia on Saturday, a source in Kyiv told Reuters, detailing the latest in a series of long-range attacks on Russian oil facilities.
+Two Ukrainian attack drones struck the largest oil refinery in southern Russia on Saturday, a source in Kyiv told Reuters, detailing the latest in a series of long-range attacks on Russian oil facilities.

-Two Ukrainian attack drones hit a key oil processing facility at the largest oil refinery in southern Russia on Saturday, a source in Kyiv told Reuters, detailing the latest in a series of long-range attacks on Russian oil facilities.
+Two Ukrainian attack drones struck the largest oil refinery in southern Russia on Saturday, a source in Kyiv told Reuters, detailing the latest in a series of long-range attacks on Russian oil facilities.
 Local authorities in Russia said earlier that a fire had been extinguished at the Volgograd refinery following a drone attack.
-The refinery is owned by oil producer Lukoil, which had no immediate comment.
+Oil producer Lukoil, which owns the refinery, later said the plant was working as normal.

-The operation by the SBU security service struck the primary processing facility, without which the refinery could lose significant production capacity, the Kyiv source said.
-Reuters could not immediately verify where the drones hit.
+The Kyiv source said the operation by the SBU security service struck the primary processing facility, without which the refinery could lose significant production capacity.
 Ukrainian officials seldom take responsibility publicly for deep strike attacks on Russian territory.

 The Volgograd refinery is the latest in a series of facilities to be targeted by drones.
 Kyiv sees such infrastructure as important for the Kremlin's war effort.
 The source told Reuters such drone attacks would continue.